Q.1. Where can I obtain a copy/license of CORMIX?

 hard copy format only through NTIS.

-Scanned PDF copies of the CORMIX1, CORMIX2 and CORMIX3 Technical reports are available form MixZon Inc. for immediate download.
+Scanned PDF copies of the CORMIX1, CORMIX2, and CORMIX3 Technical reports are available from MixZon Inc. for immediate download.

 However, a complete CORMIX documentation set is available from MixZon Inc in online hypertext format.
 This product - CorDocs- is available

-in CORMIX v8.0G/GT/GTH/GTS/GTD/GTR and contains the CORMIX1 and CORMIX2 USEPA technical reports as well as the CORMIX3 technical report from the DeFrees Hydraulics lab.
+in CORMIX v12.0G/GT/GTH/GTS/GTD/GTR and contains the CORMIX1 and CORMIX2 USEPA technical reports as well as the CORMIX3 technical report from the DeFrees Hydraulics lab.

 Please, check the CORMIX downloads page for additional